netoneko/meow/docs/LITTER_RELAY_TOPOLOGY.md

   vanishing from `ps` with logs ending mid-line is this, not a litter bug.
 Stop the yard, rebuild, start it.

+## Second attempt: trashcan ↔ ryzen (2026-09-20, later) — discovery, still no crossing

+Two litters this time, not three: `trashcan` (bare metal) and `ryzen` (Firecracker guest).
+The yard was retired from the picture.

+**Reached, for the first time:** the trashcan *discovers* its peer — `[event] static peer ryzen discovered at 192.168.1.126:7701` — and keeps rediscovering it, because the peer flaps. **Not reached:** any crossing;
+`Inbox for 'panther' is empty` after two sends.

+Three things about the relay itself came out of it, and they matter for the design in "Direction" below:

+- **A probe is paid for out of the hub's ability to serve.** `probe_peers_io` runs inline in the raft thread — the same thread as `serve::drain` — and used the same 5 s budget as a real request.
+Two litters listing each other starve each other's serve loops *symmetrically and permanently*: neither answers, so both probes time out, forever, and it survives restarts because it is symmetric.
+Probes now get `PROBE_TIMEOUT_US` (500 ms) plus doubling backoff on a silent peer. **The connect is still unbounded** — an unanswered SYN sits for Akuma's 10 s `CONNECT_TIMEOUT_US`, longer than the pulse interval, so this is mitigated rather than fixed.
+- **A static-peer address is a liability.** Every address in this session was wrong at least once: the yard pointed at the host instead of the guest, the guest kept the pre-move address, and the two boxes turned out unable to reach each other at all.
+See "Open questions" — peer discovery is the real answer.
+- **The two boxes could not reach each other directly**, while every non-Akuma host reached both.
+Hub traffic is currently relayed through forwarders on the Ryzen host (`:7701` → the guest, `:7702` → the trashcan), which is what made discovery work at all. `docs/archive/AMD64_PROXY_ARP_UNREACHABLE.md` in the main repo.

+**Why no crossing:** the guest's hub accepts a TCP connection in 0.01 s and answers nobody, because meow's raft thread there starts and never runs its first loop iteration.
+That thread is what serves the hub and what drains the relay log, so nothing can cross.
+Full write-up:
+`docs/archive/AMD64_SPAWNED_THREAD_NEVER_RUNS.md`, and the session narrative is `docs/archive/LITTER_TRASHCAN_RYZEN_JOIN.md`.

+**One trap worth adding to the list below:** `litter_hub_addr=0.0.0.0:7700` looks like the way to expose a hub and is not.
+Akuma's listener binds by **port only**, so a hub on `127.0.0.1:7700` already answers on the box's LAN address — verified from another host.
+Setting `0.0.0.0` changes nothing about who can reach it and breaks every local client, because Akuma cannot `connect()` to `0.0.0.0`.

 ### Still to do

 - Complete one verified crossing in each direction.